Costs in criminal matters

 See also Toohey J at 565.

-[56-060] Costs in Criminal Cases Act 1967
+[56-060] Costs in Criminal Cases Act 1967 — certificate following acquittal or discharge

-Magistrates may grant certificates under s 2 Costs in Criminal Cases Act in relation to both committal proceedings and summary hearings (whether a hearing has been held on the merits or not) where a defendant is successful.
+Local Court judges may grant certificates under s 2 Costs in Criminal Cases Act in relation to both committal proceedings and summary hearings (whether a hearing has been held on the merits or not) where a defendant is successful.

-• if the prosecution had, before the proceedings were instituted, been in possession of evidence of all the relevant facts, it would not have been reasonable to institute the proceedings; and
+• if the prosecution had, before the proceedings were instituted, been in possession of evidence of all the relevant facts, it would not have been reasonable to institute the proceedings, and

 In R v McFarlane (unrep, 12/8/94, NSWSC) per Blanch J described the test as: